-Some History: "December 2nd, 1853 - Camp 76.
+"December 2nd, 1853 - Camp 76.
 Quite a forest of petrified trees was discovered to-day, prostrate and partly buried in deposits of red marl.
 They are converted into beautiful specimens of variegated jasper.
-One trunk was measured ten feet in diameter, and more than one hundred feet in length.
+One trunk was measured ten feet in diameter and more than one hundred feet in length.
 Some of the stumps appear as if they had been charred by fire before being converted to stone.
-The main portions of the trees have dark brown color; the smaller branches are of a reddish hue.
+The trees' main portions have dark brown color; the smaller branches are of a reddish hue.
 Fragments are strewn over the surface for miles - Lt.
 A.W.
 Whipple".

 While seeking a route for the first transcontinental railroad, the 1853 Whipple Expedition "discovered" the Petrified Forest.
 He named Lithodendron Wash (Latin for "stone tree") after the prominent petrified logs.